GallagherSecurity/cc-rest-docs/training/README.txt

 1. `gem install asciidoctor`
 2. I also had to gem `install rouge` to get syntax highlighting in the output HTML.

-Now `asciidoctor training.adoc` will generate `training.html` that you can preview in a browser.
+Now `asciidoctor rest_training.adoc` will generate `rest_training.html` that you can preview in a browser.

 Do not commit that HTML to github!
 There is a .gitignore in there to help revent that.